Faith-theAnalyst/Indian_Startup_Analysis/README.md

 ## Data Source

-The data used for this analysis was sourced from [Indian Startup Database](https://www.example.com/indian-startup-database).
+The data used for this analysis was sourced from separate two csv files and two from a remote server.
+They will be merged later to one dataset to labelled as data.
 The dataset contains information on various startups, funding rounds, investors, and other relevant details.

 ## Technologies Used